What is the gateway model?

 - Less cross-team coordination required — You can implement and maintain a gateway deployment with less coordination with application teams because the PingAccess infrastructure is installed on separate systems from the web servers.

-- Simpler setup — Because the PingAccess nodes are the only required components, this deployment model can be set up more quickly.
+- Simpler setup — Because the PingAccess nodes are the only required components, this deployment model can be set up more quickly than the other models.

-- Simpler upgrade — The only components that must be upgraded in a gateway
+- Simpler upgrade — The only components you must upgrade in a gateway deployment are the

-PingAccess can be upgraded with zero downtime in a clustered environment.
+You can upgrade PingAccess with zero downtime in a clustered environment.

 - Simpler troubleshooting — Issues are easier to isolate because there are fewer components sharing a system with the PingAccess infrastructure.

-- Simpler logging — All transactions processed by PingAccess are audited by the engine node, making it easier to view logs for a specific event.
+- Simpler logging — All transactions that PingAccess processes are audited by the engine node, making it easier to view logs for a specific event.

-- Network impact — It requires that you restructure your existing network to route traffic through PingAccess.
+- Network impact — Using the gateway deployment model requires that you restructure your existing network to route traffic through PingAccess.

 - Additional network overhead — The overhead of an additional network hop can theoretically exceed a latency budget.
-This rarely happens in practice, and the agent model often makes a similar addition to latency, but in some environments it might occur.
+This rarely happens in practice, and the agent model often makes a similar addition to latency, but this might occur in some environments.